shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 I will give a short introduction to this topic.

 ### An-Si Bai (Southern University of Science and Technology) {#bai}

+Title: The center of a finite dimensional quantum group

+Abstract:
+ The center of an algebra is the subalgebra consisting of elements commuting with every element of this algebra.
+It has a universal property identified by Lurie (2009) which can be easily generalized to various set-ups.
+In this talk we announce a verification that the Drinfeld double construction of a finite dimensional Hopf algebra gives rise to the 2-categorical center of this Hopf algebra.

 ### Shun Wakatsuki (Nagoya University) {#wakatsuki}